RunnyEgg/London-Bike-Rides-Dashboard/README.md

 ### Data Processing

-I wrote a Python script to process the raw data, which was then saved as an Excel file.
+I used a Python script to process the raw data, which was then saved as an Excel file.
 The script processes the data to prepare it for visualization.
 The Python script is included in this repository as `london_bikes.ipynb`.

 ### Data Visualization